utlib/discover-archives/docs/documentation/discover-archives-accessibility.md

 # Discover Archives Web Accessibility

 Discover Archives web accessibility testing and improvements are ongoing.
-Contact [discoverarchives@library.utoronto.ca](mailto:discoverarchives@library.utoronto.ca)if you need support.
+Contact [discoverarchives@library.utoronto.ca](mailto:discoverarchives@library.utoronto.ca) if you need support.

 Please note that any AtoM-related web accessibility improvements should be submitted to the public release of AtoM via Artefactual Systems for sustainability and maintenance issues.